Surin, Thailand: Historical period

-The province slowly grew in population, there was a continual influx of people from surrounding areas, principally Cambodia (part of what is now western Cambodia was ruled by Bangkok at this time), however Surin was largely self-sufficient, and somewhat isolated.
+The province slowly grew in population; there was a continual influx of people from surrounding areas, principally Cambodia (part of what is now western Cambodia was ruled by Bangkok at this time).
+Surin was largely self-sufficient, and somewhat isolated.
 This changed with the advent of the railroad in 1922.
-Surin and its economy was exposed to the wider world.
-Chinese and Indian merchants settled, manufacturing increased and Surin joined the modern world.
+Chinese and Indian merchants settled, and its manufacturing increased.

 Transportation

-The town is served by Surin Airport, which as of 2021, lacked any commercial-passenger or cargo-airline services.
+The town is served by Surin Airport, which as of 2021, lacked any commercial-passenger or cargo airline services.
 Buriram Airport is nearby and with two passenger airlines serving it, it is the closest airport with airline services.